LocobladeHA/HomeAssistant_Pool_Solar_Heater/README.md

 #### **pool_temp_add_5c.yaml**
 Helper automation that updates the input_<boolean_pool_water_temp_plus5c>

+#### **Overnight_Cooling.yaml**
+Optional automation, can be used when the pool is too warm, running water through your solar panels overnight which has a cooling effect.
+My return water comes back about 2c lower than it left the pool when run on a summer night.

 #### **Optional_Sensors.yaml**
 Not needed for the main automation but you can add these sensors to caclulate the realtime heat output of your solar panels in kW for display on your dashboard.